luiztools/solidity-examples/README.md

 ## Hello Solidity Truffle
 A first Solidity project (Truffle).

+## Ownable & AccessControl Patterns
+A simple ownable and access control patterns implementations for contracts with administrative functions.

 ## Token ERC-20 Remix
 New ERC-20 Token built with Remix and Solidity.